SaiAryanS/CareerPilot-AI-Resume-Analyzer/README.md

     ```

 3.  **Set up environment variables:**
-    Create a `.env` file in the root of your project and add your Gemini API key:
+    Create a `.env` file in the root of your project and add your Gemini API key and MongoDB connection string:
     ```
-    GEMINI_API_KEY=your_api_key_here
+    # Obtain a Gemini API key from Google AI Studio: https://aistudio.google.com/app/apikey
+    GEMINI_API_KEY=your_gemini_api_key_here

+    # Get your connection string from MongoDB Atlas after creating a free cluster
+    # It should look like: mongodb+srv://<username>:<password>@clustername.mongodb.net/your_db_name?retryWrites=true&w=majority
+    MONGODB_URI=your_mongodb_connection_string_here
     ```
-    You can obtain an API key from [Google AI Studio](https://aistudio.google.com/app/apikey).

 ### Running the Application